NginxProxyManager/nginx-proxy-manager/README.md

 - Supports HTTP/3 (QUIC) protocol.
 - Supports CrowdSec IPS.
 Please see [here](https://github.com/ZoeyVid/NPMplus#crowdsec) to enable it.
-- goaccess included, see compose.yaml (nginx config from [here](https://github.com/xavier-hernandez/goaccess-for-nginxproxymanager/blob/main/resources/nginx/nginx.conf))
+- goaccess included, see compose.yaml to enable, runs by default on https://<ip>:91 (nginx config from [here](https://github.com/xavier-hernandez/goaccess-for-nginxproxymanager/blob/main/resources/nginx/nginx.conf))
 - Supports ModSecurity, with coreruleset as an option.
 You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder.
   - If the core ruleset blocks valid requests, please check the `/opt/npm/etc/modsecurity/crs-setup.conf` file.
   - Try to whitelist the Content-Type you are sending (for example, `application/activity+json` for Mastodon and `application/dns-message` for DoH).